t4ai/early-sepsis-prediction/README.md

 - **app/**: Contains the application code for mock UI.
 - **models/lstm-light/**: Includes the implementation of a lightweight Long Short-Term Memory (LSTM) model tailored for sepsis prediction.

-## :question: What is Early Sepsis Prediction?

-The **Early Sepsis Prediction** repository provides a machine learning framework to detect sepsis in its early stages using clinical data.
-By leveraging advanced algorithms, this project aims to improve patient outcomes by identifying potential sepsis cases earlier than traditional diagnostic methods.

-Key features include:
-- Support for training models on time-series clinical datasets.
-- Evaluation metrics tailored for medical applications.
-- Modular design to adapt to various datasets and model architectures.

 ## 📜 License